Addiction is a Collective Problem that Affects us All

 There is a perpetuated myth that a sober living house can drive down property values.
 Many people have the illusion that a sober living house will attract drug activity, poorly maintained homes and yards, loud music, crime, traffic, and shady characters.
 This is simply not true.

-Perhaps if we shared some information about our sober living house, you might more inclined to support sober living in your neighborhood.
+Perhaps if we shared some information about our sober living house, you might be more inclined to support sober living in your neighborhood.
 Our strict guidelines are the norm rather than the exception when it comes to privately owned sober houses.

 Here are 8 things you should know about our sober living community: